sparky2708/katacoda-scenarios/docker-learn/upload_image.md

-To upload the image to docker first you need to login to your account:
+To upload the image to docker first you need to login to your DOCKER account:

 `docker login`{{execute}}